-From desert sun to virtual space: taking our annual global sales event fully digital
+From desert sun to virtual space: Taking our annual global sales event fully digital

-It was 7 Nov 2019, and I was looking forward to sharing a much anticipated, organisation-wide update – the formal announcement of our annual Global Sales Offsite.
+It was Nov.
+7, 2019, and I was looking forward to sharing a much anticipated, organization-wide update—the formal announcement of our annual Global Sales Offsite.

 GSO is a huge event for us.
-It’s the one time of the year that our entire sales and customer success team gets together to share best practices, communicate important updates and align on plans for success and growth.
+It’s the one time of the year our entire sales and customer success team gets together to share best practices, communicate important updates, and align on plans for success and growth.
 It’s an event that I’m passionate about.
-Some even call it ‘Bob’s wedding’.
+Some even call it “Bob’s wedding.”
 I put a lot of thought into planning, focus on details and go the extra mile to make it an amazing experience for everyone.

 It was rough.
 We had a large, cross-functional team who had poured their hearts and minds into making this an amazing experience.
 Yet in the end it was an easy decision.
 We knew it was the right thing to do, unquestionably.